wolfy-42/simu-documentation/documentation/05_User_Guide.md

 If new test-cases are created then some configurations have to changed accordingly, see details further below.

-### 5.1.1 Paths Configuration
+### 5.1.1 HDL Flow Paths Configuration

 There are several paths that may be configured before the environment can be used.
-This is not required unless new folders are created or existing files or folders are moved or renamed.
+This is not required when using the provided examples.
+Otherwise when new folders are created or existing files or folders are moved or renamed then some changes will be required.

-There are three places where the file/folder paths are configured:
+There are two places where the file/folder paths are configured:

 ```
 dev/sim/scripts_config/...
 dev/sim/testcases_env...
-dev/builds/axiburst_write/...
 ```

 1. Paths in _dev/sim/scripts_config/..._ - SIMU central configuration place
 2. Paths in _dev/sim/testcases_env..._ - test-case specific configurations

-3. Paths in _dev/builds/axiburst_write/..._ - HLS project specific configurations
+The configuration options are variables inside the TCL files located at these locations.

-### 5.1.2 Command Line Options Default
+### 5.1.2 HDL Command Line Options Default

-The command line options script located in:
+The default command line options script located in:

 ```
 dev/sim/scripts_config/config_cmd_line_options_default.tcl